jordan-evens/firestarr-tbd/GIS/README.md

 ## Step 4: Run canvec/canvec.py

-This should collect the canvec data that gets used for making more accurate water in the grids
+This should collect the canvec data that gets used for making more accurate water in the grids.
+To minimize amount of downloaded data, run `python canvec.py extract Hydro` to just get water data.

 ## Step 5: Run grids/make_grids.py